-If today, after twenty years, we look back at the activity and historical significance of the Paris Commune of 1871, we shall find it necessary to make a few additions to the account given in The Civil War in France.
+To-day, when after twenty years we look back at the work and historical significance of the Paris Commune of 1871, we find that it is necessary to supplement the account given in The Civil War in France with a few additional points.

-The members of the Commune were divided into a majority, the Blanquists, who had also been predominant in the Central Committee of the National Guard; and a minority, members of the International Working Men's Association, chiefly consisting of adherents of the Proudhon school of Socialism.
-The great majority of the Blanquists were at that time Socialists only by revolutionary, proletarian instinct; only a few had attained greater clarity on principles, through Vaillant, who was familiar with German scientific Socialism.
-It is therefore comprehensible that in the economic sphere much was left undone which, according to our view today, the Commune ought to have done.
-The hardest thing to understand is certainly the holy awe with which they remained standing respectfully outside the gates of the Bank of France.
+The members of the Commune were divided into a majority, the Blanquists, who had also been predominant in the Central Committee of the National Guard; and a minority: members of the International Working Men's Association, chiefly consisting of adherents of the Proudhon school of Socialism.
+The great majority of the Blanquists at that time were Socialists only by revolutionary and proletarian instinct; only a few had attained greater clarity on the essential principles, through Vaillant, who was familiar with German scientific Socialism.
+It is therefore comprehensible that in the economic sphere much was neglected which, as we see to-day, the Commune should have done.
+The hardest thing to understand is the holy awe with which they remained standing outside the gates of the Bank of France.
 This was also a serious political mistake.
-The bank in the hands of the Commune this would have been worth more than ten thousand hostages.
-It would have meant the pressure of the whole of the French bourgeoisie on the Versailles government in favour of peace with the Commune.
-But what is still more wonderful is the correctness of much that nevertheless was done by the Commune, composed as it was of Blanquists and Proudhonists.
-Naturally, the Proudhonists were chiefly responsible for the economic decrees of the Commune, both for their praiseworthy and their unpraiseworthy aspects; as the Blanquists were for its political commissions and omissions.
-And in both cases the irony of history willed-as is usual when doctrinaires come to the helm that both did the opposite of what the doctrines of their school prescribed.
+The bank in the hands of the Commune-this would have been worth more than ten thousand hostages.
+It would have meant that the whole of the French bourgeoisie would have brought pressure to bear on the Versailles government in favour of peace with the Commune.
+But what is more astonishing is the correctness of so much that was actually done by the Commune, composed as it was of Blanquists and Proudhonists.
+Naturally the Proudhonists were chiefly responsible for the economic decrees of the Commune, for their praiseworthy and their less praiseworthy aspects; as the Blanquists were for its political achievements and failings.
+And in both cases the irony of history willed-as often happens when doctrinaires come into power-that both did the opposite of what the doctrines of their school prescribed.

-Proudhon, the Socialist of the small peasant and mastercraftsman, regarded association with positive hatred.
-He said of it that there was more bad than good in it; that it was by nature sterile, even harmful, because it was a fetter on the freedom of the worker; that it was a pure dogma, unproductive and burdensome, in conflict as much with the freedom of the worker as with economy of labour; that its disadvantages multiplied more swiftly than its advantages; that, as compared with it, competition, division of labour and private property were economic forces.
-Only in the exceptional cases-as Proudhon called them-of largescale industry and large establishments, such as railways, was the association of workers in place.
-(See General Idea of the Revolution, 3rd sketch.)
+Proudhon, the Socialist of small farmers and master-craftsmen, regarded the principle of association with positive hatred.
+He said of it that there was more bad than good in it; that it was by nature sterile, even harmful, because it was a fetter on the freedom of the workers; that it was a pure dogma, unproductive and burdensome, in conflict as much with the freedom of the workers as with economy of labour; that its disadvantages multiplied more swiftly than its advantages; that, as compared with it, competition, division of labour and private property were sources of economic strength.
+Only for the exceptional cases-as Proudhon called them-of large-scale industry and large industrial units, such as railways, was there any place for the association of workers.
+(Cf. Idéé Générale de la Révolution, 3 étude.)